DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 ## Findings from user research

-There was consistent confusion around the term 'equivalent', as it is used both in 'equivalency test' and 'or equivalent', but these mean different things.
-To improve this, we have qualified these terms as 'GCSE equivalency test' and 'or equivalent qualification'.
+There was confusion around the term ‘equivalent’, as it was for both ‘equivalency tests’, but also to mean an ‘equivalent’ qualification.
+To improve this, we’ve used the terms ‘GCSE equivalency test’ or ‘equivalent qualification’.

-From speaking to providers, we learnt that there is a wide variation in how GCSE equivalency tests are handled, with some running these in-house and others requiring specific third-party companies.
-This meant that we could not use terms like "offered" or "accepted".
+We learnt that providers handle GCSE equivalency tests differently.
+Some providers run them in-house, others only accept tests from specific third-party companies.
+This meant that we could not use terms like ‘offered’ or ‘accepted’.
 Instead the language refers to considering candidates who need to take the a GCSE equivalency test, with the free text paragraph after giving details.